 2. Job knowledge requirements are volatile

 What people need to know to do their job well can change almost daily.
-And how much they need to know is constantly increasing.
+And how much they need to know is constantly increasing—especially on the frontlines of business.
 Take retail associates, for example.
 In the multi-channel retailing world, sales associates must know more than customers, who’ve likely done their homework before coming to the store.
 That means sales associates must not only learn about policies, procedures and products; they must also understand what’s offered through various sales channels, and be fully up-to-speed on ever-changing promotions.

 3. Modern learners have completely different learning needs

 Today’s learners only have 1% of a typical workweek (approx. 4.8 minutes a day) to devote to training and development.
 To add even more complexity, modern learners are not engaging with traditional methods of training.
-Given the rapidly evolving business word they’ve inherited, most modern learners have their hands full with deadlines, rapidly shifting roles and responsibilities and almost constant interruption.
+Given the rapidly evolving business word they’ve inherited, most modern learners have their hands full with deadlines, constantly shifting roles and responsibilities, and steady interruption.
 They’re just too overwhelmed and they don’t have time for traditional learning approaches that only seem to add to their complex world without helping them retain and apply the information they need on the job.